What is CBD?

 Can I give my pets CBD?

-Yes, all mammals have an Endocannabinoid System and can benefit from regular CBD use.
+Yes, all mammals have an Endocannabinoid System and can incorporate regular CBD use.

 Is vaping CBD safe?